Rwpulley/Portfolio/CarpetCleaning/Readme.md

 # Carpet Cleaning MS-SQL Database

 ## Summary
 This is a Database for a Carpet cleaning company.
-It can be used in multiple other fields as well.\
+It could be used for other industries as well.\
 Names and address have been changed for anonymity.

 ## How to install this database on your computer.